anikomaraz/stock_prediction_2containers/r_docker/blogpost/dockerize.md

 This piece of code basically tells the interpreter on which port it should be running the plumber.R script.
 You should test your work by typing `R -f plumber.R` into the terminal.
 Check your local port (something like http://localhost:8079/plot) and you should see your plot!
 Use my ![template](plumber_local.R) if necessary.
 ![r_plot_local](r_plot_local.png)

 Beautiful, isn't it?
-I haven't found anything even close in Python to the visual magic that ggplot does to data in just 10 lines of code... :heart_eyes: Next step is to have the plot-generating R script connected with the UI and receive data (the stock name).
+I haven't found anything even close in Python to the visual magic that ggplot does to data in just 10 lines of code... :heart_eyes: Next step is to have the plot-generating R script connected with the frontend and receive data (the stock name).
 To achieve this we'll use a post request instead of the get request, so change code to:
 ```
 #* @param spec
 #* @post /plot
 #* @serializer png
 ```
-Because of the post request, our plumber end is able to send data to the UI.
-So now we'll go back to the streamlit file (app.py) and add these 2 lines so that the UI listens to the R-driven backend via the local port:
+Because of the post request, our plumber end is able to send data to the frontend.
+So now we'll go back to the streamlit file (app.py) and add these 2 lines so that the frontend listens to the R-driven backend via the local port:
 ```
 image = requests.get("http://localhost:8079/plot")
 st.image(Image.open(BytesIO(image.content)), output_format='png')